Nisha-Thapa/Backend-task-Codavatar/SOLUTION.md

 ![alt text](static/refresh.png)

 #### Step 2:  Virtual Phone Number Endpoints
-- Use `/api/virtual_numbers/`: For listing user's virtual phone numbers
+- Use `/api/virtual_numbers/`: A GET method for listing user's virtual phone numbers
+    - Use `Authorization: Bearer your_access_token`
+    - Look at the image below to get clarity about how it's done.
 ![alt text](static/image.png)

-- Use `/api/virtual_numbers/create/`: For creating a new virtual phone number
+- Use `/api/virtual_numbers/create/`:A POST method for creating a new virtual phone number
+    - Use `Authorization: Bearer your_access_token`
+    - Look at the image below to get clarity about how it's done.
 ![alt text](static/image-1.png)